msahasrabudhe/rt_tweet_notif/README.md

 **PS**: First-time queries to a new account (that does not already have history
         in `HISTROOT`) causes the program to fetch the twenty most recent tweets, and hence you shall see twenty notifications on the screen.
+        However, this can be easily avoided by modifying the code a little bit.
+        In particular, one can raise a flag if the history file doesn't already exist and avoid sending notifications if this flag is raised.

 **Implementation**